stefanjarina/recipes/plan.md

 ### Out of scope

 - testing
+- error handling (the perfect one at least)
+- general polish
 - any andvanced level of security (this is a hobby project)
 - UI will not be professional by any means